isabella232/kendo-react-animation/docs/fundamentals.md

 );
 ```

-In the case above, the `CONTENT` element is animated with an entering effect when added to the Slide component.
+In the case above, the `CONTENT` element is animated with an entering effect when added to the Slide.
 When the `CONTENT` is removed, it is animated with a leaving effect.

 ### Animation of Entering Components

 The Animation component sets a `{name}-enter` CSS class to the entering animation child.
 In the next tick, it adds a `{name}-enter-active` CSS class to start the animation.
 The naming convention for the CSS class names is inherited from the `ReactTransitionGroup` component.

-For example, the Slide component adds a `k-slide-enter` CSS class on enter and, in the next tick, adds a `k-slide-enter-active` to activate the transition.
+For example, the Slide adds a `k-slide-enter` CSS class on enter and, in the next tick, adds a `k-slide-enter-active` to activate the transition.

 ![Slide enter](images/slide_enter.png)